pryv/open-pryv.io/README.md

 The installation script has been tested on Linux Ubuntu 18.04 LTS and MacOSX.

-1. `npm run setup-dev-env` to setup local file structure and install MongoDB
+1. `npm run setup-dev-env` to setup local file structure
 2. `npm install` to install node modules

 #### Native setup with no SSL